downarowiczd/j3270Server/README.md

 This library is based on the library created by [racingmars (Matthew R. Wilson)](https://github.com/racingmars/).
 Thank you for creating such a great library ❤️

-The library is used to write java socket serrver for telnet 3270 clients by building 3270 data streams from fields and processing the response entered by users.
+The library is used to write java socket server for telnet 3270 clients by building 3270 data streams from fields and processing the response entered by users.

 **The library is incomplete**